-7.1 The amount of surplus cash available for investment during the year was at times higher than the level anticipated in the budget; although the overall rate of interest was lower than budget.
-This is, in part, due to the Bank of England Monetary Policy Committee (MPC) having reduced the bank base rate due to help sustain the economy during COVID-19, which resulted in reductions in net returns on the Money Market Funds that the Council uses to manage its cash flow.

-- 7.2 The current economic climate, which has been significantly affected by COVID-19, has had an impact on the Council's investment income.
-The resulting investment income achieved in the current year totalled £1,041k, a favourable variance of £6k from the budgeted position. - 7.3 The Council had no long-term debt at 31 March 2022.
+- 7.1 The amount of surplus cash available for investment during the year was at times higher than the level anticipated in the budget; although the overall rate of interest was lower than budget.
+This is, in part, due to the Bank of England Monetary Policy Committee (MPC) having reduced the bank base rate due to help sustain the economy during COVID-19, which resulted in reductions in net returns on the Money Market Funds that the Council uses to manage its cash flow. - 7.2 The current economic climate, which has been significantly affected by the UK economy alongside global events causing further economic uncertainties, has had an impact on the Council's investment income.
+The resulting investment income achieved in the current year totalled £1,446k, a favourable variance of £297k from the budgeted position.
+This is largely attributable to the increase in the Bank of England base rate in the period. - 7.3 The Council had no long-term debt at 31 March 2023.
 The only debt taken during the year was short-term debt to fund any short-term cash shortfalls.